-The First Day of Fall occurs when the Sun passes through the celestial equator, a line that runs perpendicular to the Earth’s equator in a north-south direction.
-Every year on September 22, the autumnal equinox occurs in the Northern Hemisphere, and the spring equinox occurs in the Southern Hemisphere.
-On this day, the Sun is directly on the equator, and the length of day and night is the same.
-Beginning September 23, the nights in the Northern Hemisphere become longer, and the days in the Southern Hemisphere become longer.
+The First Day of Fall occurs when the Sun passes through the celestial equator, a line that runs perpendicular to Earth’s equator in a north-south direction.
+Every year on September 22, the autumnal equinox takes place in the Northern Hemisphere, while the spring equinox occurs in the Southern Hemisphere.
+On this day, the Sun is directly above the equator, and the length of day and night is nearly equal.
+Beginning September 23, nights in the Northern Hemisphere become longer, and days in the Southern Hemisphere become longer.

 History

-It turns out that the word ‘autumn’ has ancient Etruscan roots.
-It was used by the Romans and later entered the Latin lexicon as ‘autumnus’.
+The word “autumn” has ancient Etruscan roots.
+It was used by the Romans and later entered Latin as “autumnus.”
 During the Middle Ages, the word lost popularity until the 16th century.
 Later, this term in England began to refer to the harvest season.
-In North America, the term ‘fall’ is used today.
+In North America, the term “fall” is commonly used today.

 Interesting Facts

-- Many people associate the fall period with Thanksgiving, Halloween, and numerous traditions related to these holidays.
+- Many people associate fall with Thanksgiving, Halloween, and various seasonal traditions.

-- Fall is a period of tourism, as nature in different parts of the planet acquires amazing, bright colors.
+- Fall is a popular time for tourism, as nature takes on vibrant colors in different regions.

 - Druids associated the autumn equinox with the end of the harvest and the beginning of preparations for winter.